fizzbee-io/website/content/examples/two_phase_commit_actors.md

 https://github.com/p-org/P/tree/master/Tutorial/2_TwoPhaseCommit/PSrc

 If you notice, the FizzBee code is more concise and closer to pseudocode.
 In addition to being concise, FizzBee does exhaustive model checking.
-Where as, P does not.
+Whereas, P does not.
 It explores various paths heuristically.
 That means, P cannot verify the correctness of the system, but FizzBee can.

 Note: This post shows the Actor/Object oriented style of implementation.